vegaprotocol/vega/visor/visor-config.md

 <dd>

-Allows to define asset name to download Vega binary.
+Allows you to define the name of the asset to be downloaded.

 </dd>